Stratovolcano: Eruptions that affected global climate

-As per the above examples, while eruptions like Mount Unzen have caused deaths and local damage, the impact of the June 1991 eruption of Mount Pinatubo was seen globally.
+While eruptions like Mount Unzen have caused deaths and local damage, the impact of the June 1991 eruption of Mount Pinatubo was seen globally.
 The eruptive columns reached heights of 40 km and dumped 17 megatons of SO_{2} into the lower stratosphere.
 The aerosols that formed from the sulfur dioxide (SO_{2}), carbon dioxide (CO_{2}), and other volcanic gases dispersed around the world.
 The SO_{2} in this cloud combined with water (both of volcanic and atmospheric origin) and formed sulfuric acid, blocking a portion of the sunlight from reaching the troposphere.
 This caused the global temperature to decrease by about 0.4 C-change from 1992 to 1993.
 These aerosols caused the ozone layer to reach the lowest concentrations recorded at that time.
 An eruption the size of Mount Pinatubo affected the weather for a few years; with warmer winters and cooler summers observed.

 A similar phenomenon occurred in the April 1815, the eruption of Mount Tambora on Sumbawa island in Indonesia.
 This eruption is recognized as the most powerful eruption in recorded history.
 Its eruption cloud lowered global temperatures as much as 0.4 to 0.7 C-change.
 In the year following the eruption, most of the Northern Hemisphere experienced cooler temperatures during the summer.
 In the northern hemisphere, 1816 was known as the "Year Without a Summer".
 The eruption caused crop failures, food shortages, and floods that killed over 100,000 people across Europe, Asia, and North America.